MSgt Marion L. “Butch” Rupert Jr.

 40 mms are like baseballs

 Once, when MSgt Rupert was running me through an M203 course, I did OK shooting through the “windows” at closer distances, but couldn’t hit the farthest APC using the leaf sight.
 At that distance, you had to look at the rifle’s front sight over the top of the leaf sight, guesstimating how much higher another 50 meter increment would be.
+The bird cage of the flash suppressor might even block part of your view, requiring you to mentally superimpose the image of the target area from your non-dominant eye onto the image you were seeing (or not seeing) through the sights.

 To complicate matters further, it was a typically windy Wyoming day, and that big, fat, slow moving (250 feet per second) 40mm grenade got pushed around by the wind like a paper boat.